Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [The Design Impact of Multiple Dispatch](http://nbviewer.ipython.org/b8fe9dbb36c1427b9f22), a detailed explanation of Julia's multiple dispatch design, by [Stefan Karpinski](https://github.com/StefanKarpinski).

+* A demonstration and tutorial on making [interactive graphs with Plotly and Julia](http://nbviewer.ipython.org/7551139).

 ## Ruby notebooks

 Similar to the Julia kernel there exists also a [Ruby kernel](https://github.com/minad/iruby) for IPython.